Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Numerical Methods for Cluster Characterizations

-It should be again noted that all top-ranking clusters, including $S_2(N)$, are quiescent clusters.
-As $\lambda_P$ is approached, the second-largest cluster $\langle S_2(N) \rangle$ grows rapidly, as shown in \Fref{fig:SizeScaling}.
-At $\lambda_P$, it exhibits the fastest divergence, while at nearby points, the growth is slower.
-In the limit $N \rightarrow \infty$, $\langle S_2 \rangle$ shown in \Fref{fig:FractalDim_NthLargest}(b) diverges sharply at $\lambda_P$, signaling the emergence of a percolating cluster and the phase transition~\cite{newman2018networks}.
-For brevity, we display only $\langle S_2 \rangle$, but the same behavior and analysis apply to other $\langle S_i \rangle$ peaks.
-The observed divergence of the second largest cluster peak aligns with the expectations in percolation theory.
+In \SupNoteFigref{fig:SizeScalingS1}, $S_1$ is largely insensitive to finite-size effects in the supercritical regime, while the subcritical side sharpens as the system approaches $\lP$, consistent with classical percolation models\cite{zhu2017finitesizescalingtheory}.
+This sharpening manifests as more pronounced peaks for lower-ranked clusters.
+As $\lP$ is approached, the second largest cluster $\langle \cS_2(N) \rangle$ grows rapidly, as shown in \SupNoteFigref{fig:SizeScaling}a.
+At $\lP$, it exhibits the fastest divergence, while at nearby points, the growth is slower.
+In the limit $N \rightarrow \infty$, $\langle \cS_2 \rangle$ shown in \MainFigref{fig:FractalDim_NthLargest}a diverges sharply at $\lP$, signaling the emergence of a percolating cluster and the phase transition~\cite{newman2018networks}.
+Likewise, the peaks of $\langle \mathcal{S}_i \rangle$ in \SupNoteFigref{fig:SizeScaling} (b--d) exhibit similar sharpening and divergence, reflecting the self-similar nature of the system.

+Moreover, in line with percolation theory, the finite size of the lattice leads to a shift of the apparent percolation threshold $\lP(N)$ away from its thermodynamic value.
+As the system size increases, these shifts become progressively smaller and $\lP(N)$ approaches the thermodynamic percolation threshold $\lP(N \to \infty)$~\cite{sahimi1994applications,zhu2017finitesizescalingtheory}, which we identify with wrapping probabilities.
+Notably, although $\lambda$ is a purely deterministic control parameter, its regulation of the $0$-state configurations effectively mimics the role of the probabilistic control parameter in stochastic percolation.
+This correspondence naturally explains the observed rightward convergence $\lP(N < \infty) \to \lP(N = \infty)$, directly analogous to the probabilistic case where $p_c(N < \infty) \to p_c(N = \infty)$.